Military tactics of Alexander the Great: Phase 2: "The hammer"

+Alexander relies on his Thessalian heavy cavalry and various units of light cavalry to engage and hold off the enemy cavalry, aided by units of light infantry (peltasts and archers).

-Battle of Gaugamela tactics
+Tactics at the Battle of Gaugamela

 The Battle of Gaugamela was the decisive confrontation between Alexander's army and that of Darius III (October 1, 331 BC).
 It is also known as the Battle of Arbela, due to its relative proximity (100 km) to the city of Arbela, today's Erbil, in northern Iraq.

+The "hammer" and "anvil" tactic, which was the key to Alexander's victories was again employed.
+However, the particular circumstances of the battle imposed on Alexander the need to form his army up in an innovative manner.
+An army formation that would allow his usual battle winning tactics to be employed.

 Number of troops

-Alexander the Great had an army of 47,000 men, which was small compared to those of Darius—who according to modern historians assembled between 50,000 and 120,000 soldiers, maximum figure due to supply problems.
-The "hammer" and "anvil" tactics, which were the key to Alexander's victories until then, could no longer lead to victory, for it was indeed impossible to surround the entire Persian army.
+Alexander the Great had an army of 47,000 men.
+This was considerably smaller than that of Darius—who according to modern historians assembled between 50,000 and 120,000 soldiers, the maximum figure is constrained by contemporary limits on food and animal fodder supply.